ddev/ddev/docs/users/alternate-uses.md

 It is possible to use DDEV-Local Docker images outside the context of the DDEV-Local environment.
 People have used the ddev-webserver image for running tests in PhpStorm, for example.

-### Casual Project Webosting on the Internet (including Let's Encrypt)
+### Casual Project Webhosting on the Internet (including Let's Encrypt)

 An experimental feature of DDEV-local is simplified small-project hosting on the internet.
 One can run DDEV-Local on an internet server and point their DNS to it and use it as a regular (though limited) hosting environment.

 This may be completely appropriate for small or abandoned sites that have special requirements like old versions of PHP that aren't supported elsewhere.

-**Note that this is no replacement for a scaleable managed hosting offering like [DDEV-Live](https://www.ddev.com/ddev-live/) or other similar services.
+**Note that this is no replacement for a scalable managed hosting offering like [DDEV-Live](https://www.ddev.com/ddev-live/) or other similar services.
 It's unknown how much traffic it can handle in a given environment.
 And it's EXPERIMENTAL.
 And it will never replace managed hosting.**

 1. Install DDEV-Local on a regular Linux server that is directly connected to the Internet.
 You're responsible for your firewall and maintenance of the server, of course.
 2. On Debian/Ubuntu, you can set up a simple firewall with `ufw allow 80 && ufw allow 443 && ufw allow 22 && ufw enable`